 Employer Office Hours

 The best way to learn how to interview and stand out from the competition is to practice with a pro.
-Whether you have never had a professional interview before or just want to squeeze in some extra practice, Hiatt’s practice interview days allow you to simulate an interview with a professional.
+Whether you have never had a professional interview before or just want to squeeze in some extra practice, Hiatt’s weekly interview coaching sessions allow you to simulate an interview with a professional.
 The professional then offers constructive feedback and tips to help you ace your next interview, and can also provide feedback on your resume.
-You can even sign up to have your practice interview video recorded so that you can review it later.
-To register for a specific time slot: B.hired > Events > Workshops.
-You can also conduct a virtual practice interview using InterviewStream (login via B.hired), Hiatt's newest tool that allows you to conduct and record virtual mock interviews from any space with an internet connection and a webcam, and then assess your progress.
+Learn more.
+You can also conduct a virtual practice interview using InterviewStream, Hiatt's tool that allows you to conduct and record virtual mock interviews from any space with an internet connection and a webcam, and then assess your progress.

 Class visits are like Bring-an-Employer-to-Class Day.
 Partner with Hiatt and one of your professors to host a professional who specializes in a field or topic that is relevant to your class.
 This allows you to establish important contacts in your field of interest and expose your classmates to industry professionals.
 Plus, make a strong impact on a potential employer while scoring major brownie points with your professor.
 To organize a class visit: Contact Cary Weir Lytle.